About

 Our story

-In Senegal, access to finance for women entrepreneurs is very limited and often limited to traditional financial mechanisms such as banks and microfinance institutions.
-Statistics show that 43.9% of Senegalese women entrepreneurs who borrow money do so from their relatives and only 3.5% of them use financial institutions to access credit.
+In Senegal, access to finance for women entrepreneurs remains severely constrained, largely limited to traditional mechanisms such as banks and microfinance institutions.
+Data indicates that 43.9% of Senegalese women entrepreneurs who seek financing rely on family and friends, while only 3.5% access credit through formal financial institutions.

-In March 2019, WIC Senegal launched WIC Capital, the first investment fund to target women-led businesses in French-speaking West Africa.
+In March 2019, WIC Senegal launched WIC Capital, the first investment vehicle in Francophone West Africa dedicated to financing and supporting women-led businesses

 Why invest in women?